cse110-sp24-group4/cse110-sp24-group4/docs/styleguide-js.md

 ];
 ```

+> Including a trailing comma makes it easier to add more elements if necessary without risking a difficult-to-track-down syntax problem.

 #### 5.2.2 `Array` and `Object` constructor

 The `Array` constructor is error-prone and *should not* be used.
 The `Object` constructor is less error-prone, however for consistency it *should not* be used.